asharu734/csdc-final-project-real/README.md

 Garold and Hian Blogs Documentation
-Created By: Hian and Garold
+Created By: Hian and Garold\n

 Project Overview
   Garold and Hian Blogs (GH Blogs) attempts to create a fully